Top 10 Greatest Musicians of All Time

 The Contenders

-Elvis Presley Elvis Aaron Presley (January 8, 1935 – August 16, 1977) was an American singer and actor.
-Dubbed the "King of Rock and Roll", he is regarded as one of the most significant cultural icons of the 20th century.
-His energized interpretations of songs and sexually provocative performance style, combined... read more
+Elvis Presley Elvis Aaron Presley was an American singer and actor, widely dubbed the "King of Rock and Roll" and regarded as a pivotal cultural icon of the 20th century.
+His energetic musical interpretation and provocative performance style, bridging racial music traditions in a shifting era, both fueled his fame... read more

 Elvis Presley was undoubtedly a talented man, but after his death, there haven't been any more songs.
 My favorite song is Hound Dog!
 Back then, he was a rock for our grandparents and parents, but I still watch, learn, and get inspired by his videos.